Beesettyrakesh/PeakRush_Timer/memory-bank/components/viewmodels.md

 1. When the app enters the background:

-   - Pause the active timer
+   - Maintain the timer state (without invalidating it)
    - Begin a background task
    - Schedule audio warnings for future phase transitions
-   - Schedule a completion notification
+   - Schedule a completion notification with dynamic buffer calculation
+   - Track the scheduled notification time

 2. When the app returns to the foreground:

    - Calculate elapsed background time
+   - Clean up background resources
    - Adjust timer state based on elapsed time
    - Cancel pending notifications
+   - Reset notification state
    - Restart the timer

 3. During background execution:
    - Periodically check if it's time to play warning sounds
    - Maintain audio session activation
-   - Track which warnings have been played
+   - Track which warnings have been played using both set-based and timestamp-based mechanisms
+   - Prevent duplicate warnings using time-based throttling
+   - Handle special cases for final set warnings

 ### Audio Strategy